When to plant Coreopsis in Jackson County, AL

 Jackson County, Alabama is in USDA Hardiness Zone 7b.
 The average last spring frost is April 7 and first fall frost is October 29.

-Jackson County County sits in USDA Zone 7b.
+Jackson County sits in USDA Zone 7b.
 Coreopsis grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Coreopsis grow in Jackson County County's climate?
+Can Coreopsis grow in Jackson County's climate?

 Your Jackson County Garden Planner — Free